Alcohol and anxiety

 Alcohol acts as a sedative, so it can help you feel more at ease.
 It may make you feel more socially confident at a party or help you forget your worries.

-However, these benefits are short-lived.
+However, these benefits are short term.
 When we drink alcohol it disrupts the balance of chemicals and processes in the brain.
 The relaxed feeling you experience when you have your first drink is due to the chemical changes alcohol causes in your brain.
 The alcohol starts to depress the part of the brain that we associate with inhibition5.

 The way your body processes alcohol can also have a direct effect on your mood.